rackerlabs/repose/repose-aggregator/components/filters/README.md

 # Creating a new filter

-Use an existing filter, say for example the HTTP-logging filter as an example.
+Use an existing filter, say for example the header-translation filter as an example.

 I copied the existing directory structure and then renamed the artifacts in the pom, and went through the dependencies to be proper.